dhall-lang/dhall-lang/standard/types.md

 "type-level" functions):

-    ─────────────
+    ───────────
-    ⊢ Kind ↝ Kind
+    Kind ↝ Kind

-For example, these are type-level functions:
+For example, these are type-level functions permitted by the above rule:

     List

     λ(m : Type) → [ m ] → m

-However, Dhall does not support dependently-typed functions, so there is no rule for `⊢ Type ↝ Kind`.
+However, Dhall does not support dependently-typed functions, so there is no rule for `Type ↝ Kind`.
 Dhall omits support for dependent function types because that would entail robustly detecting non-trivial type-level equivalences.

 ## Type inference